Starbucks and Amazon team up on their first store, but I can’t see what’s in it for Starbucks

 “The reason I’m excited about this is it’s catering to how customers want to go about their day,” says Dilip Kumar, VP of physical retail and technology at Amazon.
 “Sometimes they’re in a rush, sometimes they have time to spend.
 This space caters to both kinds of experiences.”

 Young adds that Starbucks has done a considerable amount of consumer research and that the company is extremely confident in this first store as a result.
-It plans to open at least three more in the New York City area before the end of 2022.
+It plans to open at least two more in the New York City area before the end of 2022.

 “The common assumption is the more convenience you focus on, the less connection you have,” says Young.
 “And we found the opposite is true.
 The more effortless you make an experience for customers, the more they clear their mind and connect with others.”